High School Dual Enrollment

 With the high school dual enrollment program, you’ll earn college credits while still completing your high school diploma.
 You must have a B average in order to enroll in the program.

-You will need to send us a letter of recommendation from your high school guidance counselor.
+You will need to send us a letter of recommendation from your high school guidance counselor, and complete and return this registration form.

 Students are responsible for ensuring the selected course will transfer to the college they plan to attend.